TIMELINE-Which U.S. states are still counting votes and when will they be done? | Politics

 TIMELINE-Which U.S. states are still counting votes and when will they be done?

-The outcome of the U.S. presidential election hung in the balance on Wednesday as nine states continued to count ballots, including some of the most competitive battleground states where the tally could take days to complete.
+The outcome of the U.S. presidential election hung in the balance on Wednesday as several states continued to count their ballots, including some of the most competitive battlegrounds where the tally could take days to complete.

-Arizona Secretary of State Katie Hobbs told ABC News that Maricopa County, which includes heavily populated Phoenix, had about 400,000 outstanding ballots to be counted and would release more results on Wednesday at 7 p.m.
-MST (0200 GMT Thursday), and again at 9:30 p.m.
-MST (0430 GMT Thursday).
+Arizona Secretary of State Katie Hobbs told ABC News that Maricopa County, which includes heavily populated Phoenix, had about 400,000 outstanding ballots to be counted and would release more results later on Wednesday.
 Georgia

 Under Georgia law, if the margin between the candidates is less than or equal to 0.5 percentage point, a candidate may request a recount within two business days following the certification of results.
-Maine
+Trump's campaign filed a lawsuit to require that Chatham County, which includes Savannah, separate and secure late-arriving ballots to ensure they are not counted.
+The campaign said it had received information that late-arriving ballots in the county were improperly mingled with valid ballots.

-Biden has a razor-thin but growing margin, with CNN and NBC projecting Biden the winner there just before 4.30 p.m.
+Michigan Biden has a growing margin, with CNN and NBC projecting Biden the winner there just before 4.30 p.m.
 EST (2130 GMT) on Wednesday.
-Biden leads Trump by 49.8% to 48.6% with 97% of the state's expected votes counted.
-Wayne County - the state's largest and home to Detroit - had counted 95% of expected votes, with Biden leading Trump by 67.6% to 31%.
+Biden leads Trump by 50.3% to 48.1% with 99% of the state's expected votes counted.

-The vote counts in Wayne and a clutch of other key counties are expected to continue updating on Wednesday.
-Michigan Secretary of State Jocelyn Benson said the state aimed to have a first, unofficial tabulation within 24 hours.
+Michigan Secretary of State Jocelyn Benson said on Wednesday night that all valid ballots in the state had been counted, and that a lawsuit by Trump seeking to halt counting of votes there was "frivolous."
 Nevada

 Long seen as a solid Biden-leaning state, Nevada now appears in play.
 Edison Research data shows 86% of the expected vote is in and Biden's lead is just 49.3% to 48.7% for Trump.
 State officials expect the remaining votes - largely mail-in ballots - to be counted by 9 a.m.
 PST (1700 GMT) on Thursday.
 Clark County, the state's largest and home to Las Vegas, has tallied 84% of expected votes so far and Biden is ahead there 52.9% versus 45.4% for Trump.